elasticio/mssql-component/README.md

 more details can be found [here](https://github.com/elasticio/mssql-component/blob/master/lib/actions/insert.js#L25)

 Component supports dynamic incomig metadata - as soon as your query is in place it will be parsed and incoming metadata will be generated accordingly.

-## Known issues

-No known issues are there yet.

-## TODOs
- * Support for BULK upload
- * Support for DELETE and UPDATE statements
- * Support for binary attachments

 ## License